avgupt/cache-implementation/2-level cache/README.md

 Requirements:
     • Python 3.5+
-    • Built-in modules used: sys, math, collections, copy

-To load cache with a mapping, rum the file with corresponding mapping’s name.
+To load cache with a mapping, run the file with corresponding mapping’s name.

 Inputs:
 Main memory size, block size, cache size and set size are taken as inputs (Set size only in set-associative).